Yoga for a Body That’s Changed: A Therapeutic Approach for Women 50+

 Building Confidence Through Daily Care—Therapeutic Yoga for Women 50+

-I want women 50+ (and anyone living with a changed body) to know: your body is not broken.
+I want women 50+ — especially those living with a changed body — to know: your body is not broken.
 It’s simply asking for a different conversation—a new way to listen.
-With yoga therapeutics, we learn to respond with presence, patience, and care—rebuilding trust with our bodies through knowledge, breath, gentle movement, and practices that support the way we move and live now.
+With yoga therapeutics, we learn to respond with presence, patience, and care — rebuilding trust with the body through knowledge, breath, awareness, gentle movements that progress along a timeline, and practices that support the way we move and live now.

-You don’t need to “fit” into a traditional yoga class.
+Traditional yoga class can be great but you don’t need to force yourself to “fit” into a traditional yoga class.
 You don’t need to rush to a studio to take the only class that fits the demands of your life.
 Your practice can happen in short daily sessions, in your home, with a personalized sequence designed for your needs.
 This is how I found not just better movement but also confidence, resilience, and trust in my body again.

 Ready to Start?